What We Know About Streaming Behavior

 Be prepared to adapt your content delivery strategy to ensure high quality standards.
 It is key to optimize the quality of your content, adjusting bitrate to match different device usage.
-Now that people are at home, Smart TVs and Desktop will gain importance whereas you can afford less quality on mobile streaming due to reduced usage.
-In normal circumstances, video services tend to want to ensure the best quality possible in mobile, but in these circumstances it is worth checking the data to see whether the demand is worth it.
+Now, Smart TVs and Desktop will gain importance whereas you can afford less quality on mobile streaming due to reduced usage as everyone is at home.
 If you can reduce top quality bitrate layers in a calculated manner, both join times and buffer ratios will decrease due to lower network congestion.

 Dr. Abdul Rehman (CEO)

 Residential networks might be experiencing all-day peak hours and operate above stable capacity levels.
 To manage this, you need to meet content demand without degrading the viewer experience.
-An understanding of content demand on an asset level, linear or VOD, is half the job.
 Our recommendation is to shift resources between assets based on changes in content demand and viewer experience expectations.
-If the appropriate tools are available, the first step is to select the realistic viewer experience given the constraints and re-allocate resources to reach those levels.
-Step two is to shift additional resources to the most relevant, consumed, or complex content to retain the best experience possible under the current conditions.
+If the appropriate tools are available, you should select the realistic viewer experience given the constraints and re-allocate resources to reach those levels.
+Then, shift additional resources to the most relevant, consumed, or complex content to retain the best experience possible.

 Damien Lucas (Co-Founder/CTO)

-Here are four tricks to help scale up quickly and remotely in an emergency.
+Here are four tricks to help scale up quickly in an emergency.
 First, adapt the traffic to the specific devices and portions of the network you are targeting.
-For example, in the portion of a network that is sensitive you can remove 4K video.
-Second, if you have a hardware-agnostic CDN solution, you can scale it up by adding extra nodes in the public cloud, or by repurposing hardware that is normally used for other purposes.
-Third, increase the transcoding quality to have better-compressed streams and thereby reduce bandwidth consumption.
+Second, if you have a hardware-agnostic CDN solution, you can scale it up by adding extra nodes in the public cloud, or by re-purposing hardware that is normally used for other purposes.
+Third, increase the transcoding quality to have better-compressed streams.
 If this means you use too much processing power for encoding, then you can reduce the number of profiles on certain channels.
 Finally, you can remove the DRM protection to make it easier to scale up.